InvarLock

 Run, verify, and ship with hard evidence

-A deterministic three-step path from checkpoint edit to evaluation report and deployment decision.
+A deterministic path from checkpoint edit to evaluation report, verification, and release review.

 Paired windows